Medically reviewed by Kristin Hall, FNP

 Sertraline is designed for use once per day.
 For best results, you’ll need to take sertraline at the same time every day.
 It’s okay to take sertraline on an empty stomach or after eating a meal, as food does not appear to have a significant impact on your body’s ability to absorb the drug.

-If you’re prescribed sertraline and forget to take a dose, wait until your next dose, then take it as usual.
-You should not take two doses of sertraline at a time, even if you forgot the previous dose of the medication.
+If you’re prescribed sertraline and forget to take a dose, take it as soon as you can.
+If it’s almost time for your next dose, wait until then, then take it as usual.
+You should not take two doses of sertraline at a time, even if you forgot the previous dose of this medication.

 Fatigue and tiredness.
-Tiredness is a common side effects of sertraline and other SSRIs.
-It’s most common during the first few weeks of treatment and usually fades away on its own as your body becomes more accustomed to the medication.
+Tiredness is a common side effect of sertraline and other SSRIs used to treat depression and anxiety.
+It’s common during the first few weeks of treatment and usually becomes less severe as your body gets used to the medication.

-One way to deal with tiredness from sertraline is to take the medication at night, which will often lighten its effects on your energy levels during the daytime.
+One way to deal with tiredness from sertraline is to take your medication at night, which may lighten its effects on your energy levels during the daytime.

 Difficulty sleeping.
 Some people experience insomnia after using sertraline.
 This can contribute to daytime tiredness, making it hard to maintain your normal routine.
 Using sertraline in the morning can often make falling and staying asleep easier.